Wednesday, May 22, 2013

 The photo for this cute idea had been making it's rounds on Facebook.
 I was lucky enough to find it in Pinterest via wacky owl and originally posted it in my family blog, Walking Between the Grapevines.Walking Between the Grapevines .

-All you need to have bacon slices, bunch or artificial roses, baking tray.
-Drill machine and baking accessories.
-Just cut thin and even layers of bacon and warp each layer in the form of a rose flower.
 Put them in a baking tray having small separate baking compartments.
 Place the tray in the oven and bake the bacon well before ending.
-Pull out the golden brown bacon roses from the baking tray and let them cool by putting them on the surface on a tissue paper.
+Pull out the golden brown bacon roses from the baking tray and let them cool by putting them on the surface on a paper towels.

 Now, take the artificial bunch of roses and remove the roses carefully from the bunch.
 Detach the lower part of the artificial flower and stopper from the artificial branches.
-Now, reattach the lower part with the artificial branches and insert the bacon roses on the pointed ends of the branches.
-Put the branches having the bacon roses on them in a glass vase and enjoy your wacky but tasty creation.

 Monday, February 11, 2013

-Peanut Butter Cup Brownie Bottom Cheesecake Recipe!
+Peanut Butter Cup Brownie Bottom Cheesecake

 I found this recipe floating around the inter-web so I'm not sure who to give credit for it.
 I do have to say to whoever came up with this recipe: